 Numerous outside experts have remarked that the development pipeline is drying up, mainly due to questions about the pharmaceutical industry’s return on investment and the regulatory environment.
 The industry has been one of the most profitable in the world, with annual sales in the hundreds of billions of dollars.

-The market cap of Johnson & Johnson, the biggest company in the top ten, is $345 billion, while the next four biggest — Novartis, Merck, Roche and Pfizer — each exceed $200 billion.
-The other five — AbbVie, AstraZeneca, Sanofi, GlaxoSmithKline and Eli Lilly — each exceed $100 billion.
+The market cap of Johnson & Johnson, the biggest company in the top ten, is US$345 billion, while the next four biggest — Novartis, Merck, Roche and Pfizer — each exceed US$200 billion.
+The other five — AbbVie, AstraZeneca, Sanofi, GlaxoSmithKline and Eli Lilly — each exceed US$100 billion.

 Despite their immense size and profitability, their pipelines have been drying up for some time.
 They face public outcries and political opposition over the high prices of prescription drugs and established treatments.
 And as the companies bring fewer new drugs into their product pipelines, they also contend with expiring patents on their biggest sellers, resulting in more competition from generics.